alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 If you're using a paper licence, you'll need to return it to the RPA within 2 months of its expiry with any supporting documents and your securities will usually be returned to you within 21 days of receiving your proof.

+If you're late or fail to do this, you won't get your full security back or won't get it back at all.

 If you use your licence in stages, you can ask us for the security in stages, as long as you can prove that at least 5% of the total quantity has been imported or exported.

+###If you need help

+Contact the RPA if you need help with CAP good exports:

+$C
+** RPA External Trade Helpline **
+Telephone: 0191 226 5050
+Monday to Friday, 9am to 5pm
+$C